adamsilver/adamsilver.io-jekyll/_posts/2014-08-11-the-disadvantages-of-single-page-applications.md

 * tests are more complicated and must handle timeouts; and
 * the tests will be slower to execute.

-## 9. Performance
+## 9. Memory leaks

 Pages are "long lived" increasing the chance of memory leak issues.
 This can degrade UX and cause battery drain on mobile devices.

 ## 10. Loading indicators

-When a page is loading, a browser shows a loading indicator.
-With AJAX, the application will need to show a custom one at the appropriate time.
-Despite the extra design and development effort, there are two further problems with this:
+Browsers show a loading indicator when a page is loading.
+SPAs use AJAX to load pages and so they must show a custom one.
+This requires extra work.

-1. The browser's loading indicator displays *progress*.
+Also, the browser's indicator displays *progress*.
 That is, a user can tell how long left the request is going to take.
-Javascript can't provide the same level of feedback.
-This is why users fear the dreaded spinner.
+Javascript can only state that something is loading, not how long left there is.
+Thus degrading the experience.

-2. The user's browser provides a predictable and familiar loading indicator, no matter which website they visit.
+Furthermore, the user's browser provides a predictable and familiar loading indicator, no matter which website they visit.
 When we use Javascript to do this, we break the third of Henny Swan’s UX principles, *design with familiarity in mind*.

 ## 11. It's going to fail